will-wda/overcloud-stig/README.md

     chmod +x stig-overcloud.sh

+The script will then ask

+    RHN Username:
+    RHN password (doesn't echo):
+    Subscritpion pool id:
+    Select a Profile (copy and paste):
+    Do you want to apply addtional hardening from ssg-supplemental?

+If you choose to execute the addtional hardening, please ensure ssg-supplemental.sh contains the hardening scripts you want to be performed.

 Execute the stig-overcloud script
 Get a cup of coffee
 Deploy your stigged image
 Get another cup of coffee

 ### Prereqs
-You will need your RHN username, password and a pool id to get software from the internet for the overcloud image
+You will need your RHN username, password and a pool id to get software from Red Hat for the overcloud image

+Why does this exist

+Many openstack users just want to get it up and running,

+and security of the cloud is an after thought.
+With this simple script

+You can deploy your openstack cloud and have a better security profile

+OOB.
+It takes ten minutes...
+SECURE YOUR STUFF

+## Issues

+Currently there is a scheduling issue when deploying using whole cloud images So by default this has been disabled